 The museum hosts a relevant collection of Etruscan and Roman bronzes, jewellery and ancients coins, some of which are unique worldwide.
 The collection of the Egyptian Museum, second in Italy only to the one in Turin, was put together mainly as a result of a French-Tuscan expedition to Egypt in 1828.
 It comprises materials ranging from the prehistoric period through to the early Christian era: vases, sculptures, sarcophagi with mummies, papyruses, amulets and small bronzes from various ages.

 In the garden outside there are a number of reconstructed archaeological monuments.
+The garden is closed to the public.

 The museum and its collections are suitable for very young visitors.
 Workshops and activities for family and children are occasionally organized in the museum’s rooms.